Life Science, Business, and Entrepreneurship

 Plan Notes:

-• This plan assumes one Breadth course will also be an AC course.
+• This plan assumes one Breadth course will also be an American Cultures (AC) course.

 • This plan assumes the student has completed the Entry Level Writing, American History and Institutions, and Foreign Language requirement prior to admission to UC Berkeley.